imperial-genomics-facility/igf-pipeline-help/data_access.md

 QC report pages for the raw and anlysed data files are accessible from our ftp site and accessible via the following url format `http://eliot.med.ic.ac.uk/report/project/PROJECTNAME`.
 You have to use the same login credentials for accessing these pages.
 For more details, please check [Project QC Report](qc_report_page.html) section of the help page.

-You can access these pages from your mobile device if you are connected to wifi [Imperial-WPA](https://www.imperial.ac.uk/admin-services/ict/self-service/connect-communicate/wifi-and-networks/access-wifi/).
+You can access these pages from your mobile device if you are connected to wifi network [Imperial-WPA](https://www.imperial.ac.uk/admin-services/ict/self-service/connect-communicate/wifi-and-networks/access-wifi/).

 ## List of resources